 Dry lips?
 Add a bit of sugar to your Vaseline to make your own lip scrub.
 Or mix it with sea salt and use the mixture in the shower as a body scrub with moisturising benefits.

-Finally, if 2017 is anything to go by, eye gloss is still going to be huge this year.
-So why not use your trusted pot of Vaseline?
-Simple dap a bit on your finger and pat over your eye for a dewy lid look.
+Why not use your trusted pot of Vaseline as eye gloss?
+Simply dap a bit on your finger and pat over your eye for a dewy lid look.